Gleaning the Past.........Part 2 Burr Oak Township St Joseph County, Michigan |

 Call No. 317.3 UN3 Micro Copy No.M653, Roll no. 561

 Note: I've put this family in this mix for you because I know that Betsy in this family was either a Washburn or an Olmsted (they spelled it this way most of the time here)....Betsy Washburn shown in this household was for sure Bettsy Olmsted, my direct line 3rd great grandmother on my mothers side, her fathers side.
 Where ever you find the Olmsteds around in Michigan, I would think you'd find all of these names close together as they all seem to have vanished from this area.
-Also, in everything I've ever seen about this grandmother it always says she was born in Connecticut
+Also, in everything I've ever seen about this grandmother it always says she was born in Connecticut74

 1860 Michigan Census, St Joseph County, Colon, page 85